 If you have been the victim of a bed bug infestation, you may be entitled to substantial compensation under the law for any related losses.
 Contact a bed bug lawyer to discuss your claim and ensure you receive the maximum possible settlement for your injuries and losses.

-There are several different common causes of bed bug infestation, including the following:
+There are several common things that can lead to a bed bug infestation, including the following:

-Bed bug injuries may often occur because another person was negligent.
+Bed bug injuries often occur due to another person’s negligence.
 In such cases, you deserve to be fully and fairly compensated by the responsible party.
-For example, under Florida law F.S.A. § 83.51, landlords are required to make reasonable provisions for the extermination of bed bugs in rental property.
+For example, under Florida Statute § 83.51, landlords are required to make reasonable provisions for the extermination of bed bugs in a rental property.
 If a bed bug infestation is discovered and the landlord fails to adequately remedy the situation, he or she may be liable for any injuries or losses you suffered as a result.
 A landlord may further be liable if he or she failed to properly inspect the premises prior to renting it.